• Skip to primary navigation

 STORING DEHYDRATED PUMPKIN

 At this point, you can store your pumpkin sheets in airtight containers to rehydrate as needed.
-I use a vacuum sealer + jar attachment (which are one of my favorite budget-friendly food storage tools!) to vacuum seal my pumpkin chips in a mason jar.
+I use a vacuum sealer + jar attachment (one of my favorite budget-friendly food storage tools!) to vacuum seal my pumpkin chips in a mason jar.

-If you don't have a vacuum sealer, O2 packs (oxygen absorbers) can be put into your jar, and which will help form a vacuum after about 24 hours.
-This would be necessary if you're going to be storing these for three months or longer since they are one-time use items.
-If you're in and out of the jar often, desiccant packs are better to help control moisture.
+If you don’t have a vacuum sealer, O2 packs (oxygen absorbers) can be put into your jar, which will help form a vacuum after about 24 hours.
+This would be necessary if you’re storing these for three months or longer since they are one-time-use items.
+If you’re in and out of the jar often, desiccant packs are better to help control moisture.

 Pumpkin leather chips being vacuum sealed by Foosaver Vacuum Sealer

-This time, however, I'm going to show you how to take it one step further and make pumpkin powder!
+This time, however, I will show you how to take it one step further and make pumpkin powder!

 How to Make Pumpkin Powder

-If you plan on making pumpkin powder from your dehydrated pumpkin puree, you don't need to worry about how much each sheet holds.
-You'll be measuring out the powder in a ratio to water to get the final end product.
+If you plan on making pumpkin powder from your dehydrated pumpkin puree, you don’t need to worry about how much each sheet holds.
+You’ll measure the powder in a ratio to water to get the end product.

 Pumpkin leather being ground into pumpkin powder in Ninja blender

 Repeat this with the leftover bits as many times as you need to.
-It took me 3 times of running through the blender to get to the point where I was happy with the amount of powder I got, and threw the last little bit into my coffee grinder for the last bit because it works better that way than in a large blender.
+It took me three times of running through the blender to get to the point where I was happy with the amount of powder I got, and I threw the last little bit into my coffee grinder for the last bit because it works better in a large blender.

 LEARN MORE: How to Dehydrate Pumpkin Leaves and Make Green Pumpkin Powder